 Virtual machines may randomly lose network connectivity.
 The network adapter seems to be working in the virtual machine.
-However, you cannot ping or access network resources from the virtual machine.
-Restarting the virtual machine does not resolve the issue.
+However, you can't ping or access network resources from the virtual machine.
+Restarting the virtual machine doesn't resolve the issue.

-You cannot ping or connect to a virtual machine from a remote computer.
-These symptoms may occur on some or all virtual machines on the server that is running Hyper-V. Restarting the server immediately resolves network connectivity to all the virtual machines.
+You can't ping or connect to a virtual machine from a remote computer.
+These symptoms may occur on some or all virtual machines on the server that's running Hyper-V. Restarting the server immediately resolves network connectivity to all the virtual machines.

-This is a known issue with Broadcom NetXtreme 1-gigabit network adapters that use the b57nd60a.sys driver, when VMQ is enabled on the network adapter.
+It's a known issue with Broadcom NetXtreme 1-gigabit network adapters that use the b57nd60a.sys driver.
+This issue will occur when virtual machine queue (VMQ) is enabled on the network adapter.
 (By default, VMQ is enabled by the Broadcom network driver.)

 These network adapters are also sold under different model numbers by some server OEMs.
 HP sells these drivers under model numbers NC1xx, NC3xx, and NC7xx.
-You may be using driver version 16.2, 16.4, or 16.6, depending on which OEM version you are using or whether you are using the Broadcom driver version.
+You may be using driver version 16.2, 16.4, or 16.6, depending on which OEM version you're using or whether you're using the Broadcom driver version.

 This issue is resolved in Broadcom driver b57nd60a.sys version 16.8 and newer.
 In March 2015, Broadcom published driver version 17.0 for download.
-In April 2015, HP published version 16.8 of the driver for their affected network adapters, contact your server OEM if you need a driver that is specific to your server.
+In April 2015, HP published version 16.8 of the driver for their affected network adapters.
+Contact your server OEM if you need a driver that's specific to your server.

-If you are unable to update your network adapter driver to resolve the issue, you can work around the issue by disabling VMQ on each affected Broadcom network adapter by using the
+If you can't update your network adapter driver to resolve the issue, you can work around the issue by disabling VMQ on each affected Broadcom network adapter by using the

 Set-NetAdapterVmq -Name "NIC 1" -Enabled $False Set-NetAdapterVmq -Name "NIC 2" -Enabled $False